vietfood/cs4all-vn/applied-inference.md

 Likewise, in the FLOPs-bound regime (e.g. training or big-batch inference), we can use the $$\text{Total FLOPs} / (N \cdot C) = 2 \cdot \text{param count} \cdot B / (N \cdot C)$$ lower bound, which assumes no communication.

-**Question:** For each of these, what throughput per chip does this give us (in terms of queries / chip)?
-This is often the quantity we care about because it's exactly correlated with cost / token.
-You can assume our median decode length is 512 tokens.
+**Question:** For each of these, what throughput per chip does this give us (in terms of queries / chip)? *You can assume our median decode length is 512 tokens.*

 {% details Click here once you've thought it through! %}

+This is an important question because it's exactly correlated with cost / token.

 With our assumption about median decode length, our throughput is just $$B / (\text{per-step latency} \cdot \text{median steps} \cdot N) \approxeq 43 / (0.019 * 512 * N)$$.
 This gives us roughly $$(4.42 / N)$$ QPS, so plugging in $$N$$ we get: